SilvergrainClassics is a one-of-a-kind magazine on film photography.

 It’s released quarterly on 100 pages of thick photo paper.
 Every run, currently at 10,000 copies per issue, is professionally colour graded and bound at a reputable German press facility.

 Over the past two years, I got involved with a few small print publishers, particularly the ones who distribute photography-related content.
 SilvergrainClassics being one of them.

-I admire the team’s determination to design, edit, print, bind, and distribute this type of material in a world of computer screens.
+I admire the team’s determination to design, edit, print, bind, and distribute this type of material in the world of computer screens.
 The results often show more breadth than video, blog, or podcast streams.
-The paper is capable of preserving its worth far beyond the fleeting traces of data on a brightly-lit display.
+The paper is capable of preserving its worth far beyond the fleeting traces of data on a brightly lit display.

 Design, typography, editorial choices, materials — all reveal something new about the person(s) who created the book.
 There are a lot of nice things that the printed page has we are missing online.